kmwandingi/ems-optimization-pipeline/docs/EMS_Technical_Report.md

 #### 3.3.4 Uncertainty Handling and Robust Optimization

 In real-world energy systems, uncertainty is unavoidable and occurs in multiple forms.
-Rather than ignoring these uncertainties or making simplistic assumptions, our system explicitly accounts for them through advanced robust optimization techniques that create resilient schedules capable of performing well across a range of possible future conditions.
+Rather than ignoring these uncertainties or making simplistic assumptions, our system explicitly accounts for them through robust optimization techniques that create resilient schedules capable of performing well across a range of possible future conditions.

 #### Sources of Uncertainty

 Our system methodically addresses three critical sources of uncertainty that impact energy management decisions:

-1. **User Behavior Uncertainty**: Even with the most sophisticated prediction models, exact timing of when a user will run a dishwasher or charge an electric vehicle remains inherently variable.
+1. **User Behavior Uncertainty**: Even with the most capable prediction models, exact timing of when a user will run a dishwasher or charge an electric vehicle remains inherently variable.
 Our system captures this uncertainty through learned probability distributions that quantify the likelihood of device usage across different hours and days.
 These distributions reveal patterns (such as higher washing machine usage on weekends) while acknowledging their probabilistic nature.

 2. **PV Generation Uncertainty**: Solar energy production depends on highly variable weather conditions that can deviate significantly from forecasts.
 Our system characterizes this uncertainty by analyzing historical forecast errors and modeling their distribution.
 This approach captures both systematic errors (like consistent under-prediction during partially cloudy conditions) and random variations.